GabrielSSRibeiro/Dnd5Tools-frontend/README.md

 <br>

 ## Project

-Web application to create, manage and control D&D 5e party, creatures, combat and exploration in a mordern and innovative interface.
+Web application to create, manage and control party, creatures, combat and exploration in a mordern and innovative interface.

 <br>

 ## Getting Started

 - Install node.js
 - Run npm install
 - To run frontend: yarn start